• Skip to main content

 Signs of Brain Growth Spurts in the Early Years

-When the brain is practicing these new skills it is physically changing.
-New connections between brain fibers are growing, strengthening, or being trimmed away.
+When the brain is practicing these new skills, it is physically changing.
+New connections between brain fibers grow, strengthen, or are trimmed away.

 During growth spurts, the brain is disorganized.
 New connections in the brain are more prone to misfiring and miscommunicating.
-Also, energy may be shifted from the parts of the brain that are not growing to the parts that are.
+Also, energy may be shifted from the parts of the brain that are not growing to those that are.

 How does this all affect your child’s behavior?
 In a word, they will be more cranky.